P.O.V. (song): Critical reception

 The song received generally positive reviews.
 Simon Vozick-Levinson of Rolling Stone called it "a showcase for their finest luxury-car wordplay".
 Clash's Niall Smith considered it a standout from Let God Sort Em Out that "has golden-age Clipse written all over it; kinetic, cutthroat drums creeping beneath the floorboards of the trio's rhymes."
 Marko Djurdjić of Exclaim! wrote "'P.O.V.' features numerous flips and turns, with sinister synths, spacey ambience, and silence all helping to define the respective verses.
 Tyler, the Creator even manages to hold his own, albeit barely, with some of his most inventive lines to date ('My n***a Push keep dirty white moving like mosh pits')."
 Kyann-Sian Williams of NME stated that "Tyler, the Creator injects his wild, signature mischief on 'P.O.V.'" and praised the song for its "catchy staccato chorus", calling it one of the album's "sparks of the old magic".
 Pitchfork's Alphonse Pierre commented "Repping the Neptunes classicists is Tyler, the Creator trying to match Push and Malice's shit talk on 'P.O.V.'
 (Clipse wipe the floor with him.)"
 Variety's Peter A. Berry described the song's production as "spotless, but somewhat unimaginative", commenting "'P.O.V.' could have been produced anytime between 'Fear of God' and 'My Name Is My Name.'"
 Alexander Cole of HotNewHipHop wrote "Quite simply, Tyler is talking his sh*t on this song.
 The same can be said of Pusha T and Malice, who are firing on all cylinders with this track.
 Meanwhile, the production is sinister, expensive, and everything you would want it to be."

+Music video

+An official music video premiered on December 10, 2025.
+Directed by Cole Bennett, it features the Rock-afire Explosion animatronic band at a dimly lit restaurant setting, with the Clipse brothers and Tyler, The Creator sitting at a table, wearing black attire.
+Halfway through Tyler's verse, he steps onto the table and dances, before jumping off the table and onto the empty space in front of the stage the animatronic band were performing on, dancing while Pusha T performs the chorus, the curtains closing as well.
+Tyler sits back down as Malice performs his verse.
+The curtains open again, revealing the skinned animatronics, leaving their endoskeletons moving.
+As the final chorus plays, the camera shakily moves away from the three and moves focus to the stripped animatronics moving until the song ends and cuts to the credits.